Cleaning Solar Electric Panels

 While having zero moving parts, solar panel cleaning is one aspect of solar panel maintenance that should not be forgotten.
 Dust, dirt, pollen, bird droppings, and Eagle Creek forest fire ash can reduce the amount of solar power you are able to create This is calling 'soiling.'
 In the article, you will learn the proper techniques to fight soiling and to get your solar producing back at 100%.

 How To Clean Solar Panel Glass

 Solar panels are a very durable product, however, doing these 3 things will ensure your safety and a clean solar panel system.
 If cleaning solar panels requires you to climb up on your roof, consider hiring a professional solar panel cleaning service.
-We recommend a1 Integrity for the Portland, OR and Vancouver, WA metro regions (Salem, OR to SW Washington).
+You may also at anytime contact us with your questions.

 1) Pick A Cool Time Of Day

 Solar panels get extremely hot during the day.
 Pick a relatively cool day or choose to do your cleaning in the morning or late evening.

 2) Rinse With Garden Hose